 Once the boxes were all complete and platforms inserted, the quantity was split evenly and despatched to two separate locations: London & Paris on a same day and 48hr delivery respectively.
 And, by the time the branded presentation boxes arrived in Paris, they would already have their gift products ready for fulfilment.

-The whole project came together well and all items arrived well ahead of schedule
+The whole project came together well and all the student welcome packs arrived well ahead of schedule

 The London and Paris teams at ESCP Europe managed the fulfilment of the boxes themselves and were delighted to see that the gift products all fitted into their spaces with pinpoint accuracy just as we had guaranteed.